avleichko/batch_cloud_task/src/main/README.md

 ### 6. Spring batch scalability

 * 6.1 multithreaded steps - each chunk in a new thread (cons no restartability)
-* 6.2 parallel steps executoion
+* 6.2 parallel steps executoion - see paralel steps api
-* 6.3 async item processor/ async item wrier
+* 6.3 async item processor/ async item wrier - AsyncItemProcessor class is used byt it is not aviliablae in  4.2.1.RELEASE
 * 6.4 partitioning
 * 6.5 remote chunking